-How I became the worlds first political cartoonist when I was Queen Elizabeth's personal secretary, actually the first Secretary of State.
+How I became the worlds first political cartoonist when I was Queen Elizabeth's personal state secretary and chamberlady.
 And quite a good proof that I am who I say I am (er..or that I was who I say I was).

 Secrets about the tower of London including how a theft of the crown jewels was thwarted and how to tell a Spanish cannon from other cannons of the 16th century.

 All about the Ravens and pigeons at the tower of London as well as